HindMtl/insurance/README.md

-# Actuarial Pricing & Reserving Tool
+# pricing-reserving-tool

-A modular Python toolkit for pricing and reserving life insurance contracts, built for French actuarial practice (CEA / Institut des Actuaires standards).
+A modular Python toolkit for pricing and reserving life insurance contracts, built for French actuarial practice.

 ---